Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/initiative-overview/essay.md

 ## **Overview**

-This document is the collaboration-facing overview of the Sutton SignWriting Infrastructure Initiative.
+The Sutton SignWriting Infrastructure Initiative needs a clear collaboration-facing overview.

 Sutton SignWriting is already a globally used writing and technical ecosystem for signed languages, but the support around its tools, data, and public systems is still too limited for its current value and reach.